Getting a new customer costs 5-7x more than keeping an existing one.

 The best marketing channel you have is your own staff.

 A sentence at the end of every meal: "By the way, do you have our loyalty card?
-You can save it to your phone in about 20 seconds — you'd already have a stamp from today."
+You can save it to your phone in about 20 seconds.
+You'd already have a stamp from today."

 This requires almost no training and no scripts.
 Staff who understand why it matters (more tips from regulars, fuller tables) will do it naturally.